gouherdanish/gouherdanish.github.io/_posts/2025-05-10-networking-concepts.md

 <img src="{{site.url}}/images/networking/mux_21.png">

-- Multiplexer is a digital circuit which is implemented by logic gate
+- Multiplexer is a digital electronic circuit which is implemented by logic gate
 - When S=0,
     - first AND Gate gets D0 and S=1 which outputs D0
     - second AND Gate gets D1 and S=0 which outputs 0